yasen-yankov/ios-docs/Guides/Chart/custom-drawing.md

 ###Radial gradient fill###

-TKRadialGradientFill draws a fill with two colors using centers relative to the drawing size.
+<code>TKRadialGradientFill</code> draws a fill with two colors using centers relative to the drawing size.
 Radius is set in different measures depending on radiusType parameter.
 It is hard to master and most of the time you can achieve the same functionality with linear gradient.
 Here is a possible usage:

     TKRadialGradientFill *fill = [[TKRadialGradientFill alloc]
         initWithColors:@[[UIColor colorWithRed:0.f green:1.f blue:0.f alpha:0.7f],